Andrepuel/lander/README.md

 The desktop version runs over Wgpu.
 The binary project is on the subfolder `bin` and may be launched quickly by running the following command:

     cargo run --manifest-path bin/Cargo.toml

+### Wasm version
+Run the NPM scripts to invoke the build:

+    npm run build:dev